Hamas leader Haniyeh to hold talks with Turkey - ExBulletin

 “We will keep the agenda between us and Mr Haniyeh,” Erdogan said when asked by journalists on Friday.

+An official source said the two men would meet at Dolmabahce Palace on the banks of the Bosphorus at 2:00 p.m.
+(11:00 GMT).
+Hamas, for its part, declared in a statement that the war in Gaza would feature in the negotiations.

-But while Qatar said it would reassess its role as mediator between Hamas and Israel, Erdogan sent his Foreign Minister Hakan Fidan to Doha on Wednesday, a further sign that he wants to play a role.
+While Qatar announced that it would reassess its role as mediator between Hamas and Israel, Erdogan sent Foreign Minister Hakan Fidan to Doha on Wednesday, a new sign that he wants to play a role.

 “Even if only I, Tayyip Erdogan, stays, I will continue as long as God gives me my life, to defend the Palestinian struggle and to be the voice of the oppressed Palestinian people,” the president said on Wednesday when announcing the imminent visit from Hamiyeh. .